harshaldesai01/Janatahack-Independence-Day-2020-ML-Hackathon/README.md

 Given the abstract and title for a set of research articles, predict the topics for each article included in the test set.

-Note that a research article can possibly have more than 1 topic.
+Note that a research article can possibly have more than 1 topic (Multilabel Text Classification).
 The research article abstracts and titles are sourced from the following 6 topics:

 1. Computer Science